mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2021

+1. Hüllermeier, Eyke, and Willem Waegeman.
+"Aleatoric and epistemic uncertainty in machine learning: An introduction to concepts and methods." *Machine Learning* 110 (2021): 457-506.

+     - introduction to the topic of uncertainty in machine learning as well as an overview of attempts so far at handling uncertainty in general and formalizing this distinction in particular.
+       - Distinguish between aleatoric and epistemic uncertainty.

-1. Bao, W., Yu, Q., & Kong, Y. (2021).
+2. Bao, W., Yu, Q., & Kong, Y. (2021).
 Evidential deep learning for open set action recognition.
 In *Proceedings of the IEEE/CVF International Conference on Computer Vision* (pp. 13349-13358).

      - performs novel evidential learning to support open set action recognition with principled and efficient uncertainty evaluation.
      - Evidential Uncertainty Calibration (EUC: Equation 3) and Contrastive Evidential Debiasing (CED) modules effectively mitigate over-confident predictions and static bias problems, respectively.

-2. Saito, K., & Saenko, K. (2021).
+3. Saito, K., & Saenko, K. (2021).
 Ovanet: One-vs-all network for universal domain adaptation.
 In *Proceedings of the ieee/cvf international conference on computer vision* (pp. 9000-9009).

      - Universal Domain Adaptation (UNDA) aims to handle both domain-shift and category-shift between two datasets
      - RG: Existing methods manually set a threshold to reject ”unknown” samples based on a pre-defined ratio of unknown samples